kellim/hangman-api/README.md

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+## Score Keeping

+Your main score for a game is how many misses you made while playing the game.
+The `get_high_scores` endpoint displays scores for games sorted by the least amount of misses that were made during the game, then it uses word difficulty as the tiebreaker.
+Word difficulty is a number assigned to each word based on how difficult the word is, and difficulty is currently not selectable by the user when playing the game.

+Users are then ranked in the `get_user_rankings` endpoint by win ratio (the amount of games won divided by total number of games played), then by the average number of misses they made in games played (the total amount of misses made divided by total number of games played), with the final tiebreaker users are ranked by being word difficulty.

 ##Files Included:
  - `api.py`: Contains endpoints and game playing logic.
  - `app.yaml`: App configuration.